 Liquidity risk is the risk that the Company will not be able to meet its financial obligations as they fall due.
-The Company manages liquidity risk through the management of its capital structure as described in note 24.
-The accounts payable and accrued liabilities, lease liability, loan payable and income taxes payable are due within the current operating period.
+The Company manages liquidity risk through the management of its capital structure as described in note 23.
+The accounts payable and accrued liabilities, current lease liability and loan payable are due within the current operating period.
 The Company is exposed to liquidity risk.